Immigration DNA Testing

-To get started on your procedure, we’ll need your file or case number, the names of the people who are to be tested and their relationships to one another.
-Our laboratory follows the AABB regulations for immigration DNA testing and will schedule a date to collect your DNA sample in the United States.
+To get started on your procedure, the lab will need your file or case number, the names of the people who are to be tested and their relationships to one another.
+The lab you choose must follow AABB regulations for immigration DNA testing and will schedule a date to collect your DNA sample in the United States.
+It’s wise to only use laboratories on the AABB website for this type of test.
 For your beneficiary or relative, a DNA collection kit will be received at the embassy within the country of origin.
-Once both samples are received, our lab will begin immigration DNA testing proceedings.
-Once the testing is complete, our lab will ship the results directly to the requested immigration office in the home country and to the USCIS.
-We also send a copy to you, the petitioner, for your case and records.
+Once both samples are received, the lab or your choice will begin immigration DNA testing proceedings.
+Once the testing is complete, you should receive the results directly to the requested immigration office in the home country and to the USCIS.
+Be sure to request a copy to you, the petitioner, for your case and records.

-If one or both of the parents is already a U.S. citizen and they want to bring a biological child into the country, immigration DNA testing will also be required.
-Our AABB-certified laboratory will handle everything for you with ease.
+If one or both parents is already a U.S. citizen and they want to bring a biological child into the country, immigration DNA testing will also be required.